htcondor/htcondor/docs/users-manual/file-transfer.rst

 If the job requires other input files, the submit description file should have the
 **transfer_input_files** :index:`transfer_input_files<single: transfer_input_files; submit commands>`
 command.
-This comma-separated list specifies any other files or directories that HTCondor is to transfer to the remote scratch directory, to set up the execution environment for the job before it is run.
+This comma-separated list specifies any other files, URLs, or directories that HTCondor is to transfer to the remote scratch directory, to set up the execution environment for the job before it is run.
 These files are placed in the same directory as the job's